 In 2023, we also established the baseline GHG financed emissions from our Consumer Finance portfolio to 31 December 2022.
 Our disclosure this year covers financed emissions from our Consumer Finance portfolio to 31 December 2023.
 In 2024, we developed an automated process to calculate and report emissions from our Consumer Finance portfolio.
 Results are updated monthly and reported to senior management to support business decisions in a timely manner.
-Emissions disclosed in this section only include emissions from passenger cars and exclude £208.9m of loans to other vehicles.
+Emissions from ours for any include emissions to other vehicles.